jundalisay/superbnetlify/content/en/research/hegel/spirit/part-a/section-2e.md

 Since, however, both essentially exist in a single unity, we have before us now unconditioned absolute universality; and it is here that consciousness first truly passes into the sphere of Understanding, of Intelligence.

 <!-- Φ 130.  -->

-Sensible singleness thus disappears in the dialectic process of immediate certainty, and becomes universality, but merely sensuous universality.
+{{< s v='130' >}} Sensible singleness thus disappears in the dialectic process of immediate certainty, and becomes universality, but merely sensuous universality.
 The stage of “meaning” has vanished, and perceiving takes the object as it inherently is in itself, or, put generally, as a universal.

 Singleness, therefore, makes its appearance there as true singleness, as the inherent nature of the “one”, or as reflectedness into self.
 This is still, however, a conditioned self-existence alongside which appears another self-existence, the universality opposed to singleness and conditioned by it.